dire.py

 """

-Probability kernel that maps distances to similarity scores.
+Probability kernel that maps distances to similarity scores using cached kernels.

 This is a rational function approximation of a t-distribution.